Peter-Moller/sleep-info/README.md

 ---------------------

 The command `pmset` is used to gather information about sleep settings and also what prevents the computer form sleeping.
 The command `ioreg` is used to gather battery health data.
+The command `jq` is used to get the supported versions of macOS.
+If it isn’t installed, you will not get that information.